ClickCease

 When too much sugar is in the body, it starts to become inflamed, a condition that is linked to many chronic diseases.
 Too much sugar can also increase the risk of obesity, type II diabetes, and liver disease.

-3. Don’t Ever Mix Energy Drinks With Alcohol
+3. Don’t Ever Mix With Alcohol

 Did you know that mixing energy drinks with alcohol can alter your intoxication levels?
 This often makes people feel less sensitive to the effects of alcohol even though they are still intoxicated.
 This can make people think that they’re able to do things that they shouldn’t be doing while drinking.